-The Golden Triangle is in the northwest of BC, 100 kilometers inland from the Alaskan panhandle.
-Interest in the region began in 1861, when placer gold was discovered, instigating the Stikine Gold Rush.
+The Golden Triangle is in the northwest of British Columbia, 100 kilometers inland from the Alaskan panhandle.
+Interest in the region began in 1861 when placer gold was discovered, instigating the Stikine gold rush.
 The region is known for a number of key discoveries including the Snip deposit in 1964, which produced 1.1 million ounces grading an average of 27.5 g/t gold, and the Eskay Creek discovery in 1988, which totaled more than 3 million ounces of gold and 160 million ounces of silver.

 The area of the Forrest Kerr property was first explored in the mid-1980s and was continually explored from 1988 to 2005, with little work having been done in the region since.
 Over the past decade, vast improvements in infrastructure as well as rapid melting rates in the glaciers, which have both vastly improved access and offered new drilling opportunities.

 “The area was drilled decades ago with limited follow-up work due to limited accessibility, high drilling costs, and a less comprehensive understanding of the geology,” said Aben Resources President and CEO Jim Pettit.
 “Since then, major infrastructure improvements have been made, which have helped bring drilling costs down.”